mircealungu/mircea/notes/thoughtstream.md

 Sometimes you do the stupid thing, and it still turns out right.
 What if Google super-botched release of their super-woke conversational AI has shown the world how bad these things are actually, and will have indirectly hit also into their main competitor: microsoft and chatgpt.

+**

+I'm thankful for Obsidian and GH Pages.
+Makes editing and publishing my homepage so easy.
+Still the GH Pages part I have to move away from.
+Why do I depend on their infra to host my text?
+Why do I need to have a build interrupted message when I push a correction, and why do I have to have a new commit for every little typo fix.
+No wonder that one of our students found out I'm one of the "top committers" on GitHub from Denmark :))

 April 7